ClickHouse/power-bi-clickhouse/README.md

 ## Documentation

-For more information about the ClickHouseODBCConnector functions, configuration options, and usage examples, refer to the [official documentation](link-to-documentation).
+For more information about the ClickHouseODBCConnector functions, configuration options, and usage examples, refer to the [official documentation](https://clickhouse.com/docs/en/integrations/powerbi).

 ## Support and Feedback

 If you encounter any issues or have feedback regarding the Power BI Connector for ClickHouse, please [submit an issue on GitHub](https://github.com/ClickHouse/power-bi-clickhouse/issues).

-## License

-This connector is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).